-I was born clear minded with wisdom beyond my years: a quiet, natural meditative mind, knowing spirit, intuitive and empath.
-(Wasn’t until I was an adult, did I know I was a healer.)
+Born clear minded with wisdom beyond my years, I posess a quiet, natural meditative mind, knowing spirit, intuitive and empath.
+(Wasn’t until I was an adult, did I know I had the gift of healing.)

 Growing up, I knew specifics about people in my world.
 To me this was my life, it wasn’t until around 10; I found not everyone has these gifts.
 I was told to stop by family (who didn’t know of such energies), it wasn’t natural.

 At a young age of 8, I noticed what people said wasn’t what they meant or sometimes truthful.
-I heard patterns in their lies, in the wishful words of optimism, pain and happiness: information unsaid, and the truths held in silence.
-I discerned heartaches from triumphs, wishes from losses, joys from worries – who needed a hug and who to stay far a field of.
+I heard patterns in their lies, in the wishful words of optimism, pain, and happiness: information unsaid, and the truths held in silence.
+I discerned heartaches from triumphs, wishes from losses, joys from worries – who need a hug and who to stay far a field of.